 What should you not wear to a wedding?

 Denim, White, Shorts for men, flip flops, sheer fabrics, sweat pants, patent leather, or any super revealing styles.

 Should I coordinate with or steer clear of a couple’s wedding colors?

-You can take a hint towards the couple’s color scheme by examining their wedding invitations.
-Keep an eye on the colors used to get an idea for their vibe and scheme.
+You can take a hint at the couple’s color scheme by examining their wedding invitations.
+Keep an eye on the colors used to get an idea of their vibe and scheme.